10 Key Apps For Startups (2026)

 • manage customer enquiries via a support ticketing system

-Now, as with email marketing, many new business owners rely on Microsoft Excel to handle all this sort of stuff — which, as with mailing list management, is a bad move when there are so many more sophisticated options available to you.
+Now, as with email marketing, many new business owners rely on Microsoft Excel to handle these tasks — which, as with mailing list management, is a bad move when there are so many more sophisticated CRM tools available to you (Salesforce, Hubspot, Capsule, Nimble, Zoho and more).

 You simply connect your accounting app to your bank account, and all your transactions are imported into your accounting software in real time (i.e., no more copying and pasting transactions from your online bank account into a spreadsheet!).